Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \textbf{Bug detection.}~Bugs typically refer to any small faults or errors present in software or hardware, which may cause programs to malfunction or produce unexpected results.
 Some bugs may be exploited by attackers to create security vulnerabilities.
 Therefore, bug detection is crucial for the security of software and system.
 LLMs can be utilized to generate code lines and compare them with the original code to flag potential bugs within code snippets~\cite{ahmad2023bugde1}.
-They can also combine feedback from static analysis tools to achieve precise bug localization~\cite{jin2023bugde2,li2023bugde3}.
-Fine-tuning techniques are crucial for bug detection tasks as well, applying fine-tuning allows LLMs to identify errors in code without relying on test cases~\cite{10.1145/bugde5,yang2023bugde8}.
+They can also combine feedback from static analysis tools to achieve precise bug localization~\cite{jin2023bugde2, li2023bugde3, bugde9}.
+Fine-tuning techniques are crucial for bug detection tasks as well, applying fine-tuning allows LLMs to identify errors in code without relying on test cases~\cite{10.1145/bugde5, yang2023bugde8, bugde10}.
+To address the challenge of hallucinations or false positives in LLM-generated bug reports, frameworks like LLMSAN use techniques such as Chain-of-Thought prompting combined with post-hoc validation of the LLM's claimed evidence (e.g., data-flow paths) via program analysis and targeted queries~\cite{wang-etal-2024-bugde11}.
 Additionally, Du et al.~\cite{du2023bugde6} and Li et al.~\cite{li2023bugde7} introduced the concept of contrastive learning, which focuses LLMs on the subtle differences between correct and buggy versions of code lines.
 Fang et al.~\cite{bugde4} proposed a software-agnostic representation method called RepresentThemAll, based on contrastive learning and fine-tuning modules, suitable for various downstream tasks including bug detection and predicting the priority and severity of bugs.